d12frosted/elpa-mirror/gnu/embark-readme.txt

 1 Overview
 ══════════

+  Embark makes it easy to choose a command to run based on what is near point, both during a minibuffer completion session (in a way familiar to Helm or Counsel users) and in normal buffers.
+Bind the command `embark-act' to a key and it acts like prefix-key for a keymap of /actions/ (commands) relevant to the /target/ around point.
+With point on an URL in a buffer you can open the URL in a browser or eww or download the file it points to.
+If while switching buffers you spot an old one, you can kill it right there and continue to select another.
+  Embark comes preconfigured with over a hundred actions for common types of targets such as files, buffers, identifiers, s-expressions, sentences; and it is easy to add more actions and more target types.
+  Embark can also collect all the candidates in a minibuffer to an occur-like buffer or export them to a buffer in a major-mode specific to the type of candidates, such as dired for a set of files, ibuffer for a set of buffers, or customize for a set of variables.

 1.1 Acting on targets
 ─────────────────────

-  This package provides a sort of right-click contextual menu for Emacs, accessed through the `embark-act' command (which you should bind to a convenient key), offering you relevant /actions/ to use on a /target/ determined by the context:
+  You can think of `embark-act' as a keyboard-based version of a right-click contextual menu.
+The `embark-act' command (which you should bind to a convenient key), acts as a prefix for a keymap offering you relevant /actions/ to use on a /target/ determined by the
+  context:

   • In the minibuffer, the target is the current top completion candidate.